 You can shop online or wait in front of a big box store after Thanksgiving dinner to get the best Black Friday deals, but you can also peruse the aisles of Brooklyn's best annual holiday markets.
-These eleven markets highlight some of Brooklyn's best indie artists, makers, and vendors and are the ideal place to pick up a thoughtful handmade gift.
+These twelve markets highlight some of Brooklyn's best indie artists, makers, and vendors and are the ideal place to pick up a thoughtful handmade gift.
 If you're not a fan of bespoke, you can search for antiques, vinyl and kitschy gifts at many of these markets.
-For those who want to buy local, numerous items at these well curated markets were not only designed by also made in Brooklyn.
+For those who want to buy local, numerous items at these well-curated markets were not only designed by also made in Brooklyn.

-From November until Christmas holiday markets are the place to find unique and one of a kind gifts, and you might be tempted to pick up a few things for yourself.
+From November until Christmas holiday markets are the place to find unique and one-of-a-kind gifts, and you might be tempted to pick up a few things for yourself.
 Add these markets to your holiday shopping list.
 A side note, all of these are annual events, and a handful of these markets run year round, so if you've missed a market this year, keep it in mind for 2017.
 If you're on the hunt... for more places to shop, check out these gift shops and shopping streets.